apache/airflow/docs/apache-airflow-providers-amazon/connections/aws.rst

     or via the ``AWS_DEFAULT_REGION`` environment variable.

 .. caution:: If you do not set ``[database] load_default_connections`` to ``True``
     most probably you do not have ``aws_default``.
-By historical reason Amazon Provider components (Hooks, Operators, Sensors, etc.) fallback to default boto3 credentials strategy in case of missing Connection ID, this behaviour is deprecated and will be removed in a future releases.
+For historical reasons, the Amazon Provider components (Hooks, Operators, Sensors, etc.) fallback to the default boto3 credentials strategy in case of a missing Connection ID.
+This behaviour is deprecated and will be removed in a future releases.

-    If you need use default boto3 credential strategy (credentials in environment variables, IAM Profile, etc.) please provide ``None`` instead of connection id.
+    If you need to use the default boto3 credential strategy (credentials in environment variables, IAM Profile, etc.) please provide ``None`` instead of a connection ID.

 .. _howto/connection:aws:configuring-the-connection: